mattbis/dq-ts.tool.brainstorm/README.md

 ### this isnt the actual project since I will code this in GO.. for now its just a quick log of how it should work...

+The concept is a monad style easy to remember file and directory operation pipeline.
+Its aware of media and various tasks around this concept.
+A compile function stores your chains into a profile.

 see `doc/.graveyard` for now I won't split it up: until we start the GO conversion...
 There are some really hard challenges in the arch so far.
 When that juncture begins see: this repo: `https://github.com/mattbis/dq-go.tool`